 On the surface, an indie movie about an adorable little moppet named Hushpuppy living in a tight-knit Southern community known as The Bathtub sounds twee beyond repair.
 But Beasts of the Southern Wild, a drama about what happens to this girl, her father, and their community after a Katrina-like storm floods them out of their ramshackle homes, has a lot… read more!

 This was one of those movies I wasn't excited about seeing, but I'd seen everything else, and it was a boring Sunday afternoon, so I thought "what the hey".
-I'd heard some critics call it lyrical and moving; others, mawkish and manipulative.
-I should have listened to that latter group.
-Okay, A Beautiful Mind isn't that bad.
-But it's just… read more!
+I'd already heard some critics call this film lyrical and moving; others, mawkish and manipulative.
+In the end, I should have listened to that latter group.
+Okay, A Beautiful Mind isn't… read more!